davide-alghi/typo3-cookieconsent-plus/Documentation/Introduction/Index.rst

 Dirk Persky's Cookie Consent extension (`dp_cookieconsent <https://extensions.typo3.org/extension/dp_cookieconsent>`_)

 .. _features:

 Features
 --------

-* Dependency on cookies for page visibility
+* Dependence on cookies for page visibility: conditions can be set to make a page enabled/disabled depending on whether, or not, cookies are accepted
-* Dependency on cookies for content element visibility
+* Dependence on cookies for content element visibility: conditions can be set to make a content element enabled/disabled depending on whether, or not, cookies are accepted

 .. _screenshots: